Cecil Henry O'Dell

 |Cause:||Killed in action, Battle of Messines|

 |Memorial:||Messines Ridge British Cemetery, Mesen, West-Vlaanderen, Belgium|

-Cecil was born in March 1898 in Edgeworthstown, where his father was stationmaster at the train station; the family resided there for two more years before moving to Mayo, and later to Dublin.
+Cecil was born in March 1898 in Edgeworthstown, where his father was stationmaster; the family resided there for two more years before moving to Mayo, and later to Dublin.
 The family moved to Lancashire after 1911.